-- (1) The amounts represent the matching charitable contributions by Ashland made pursuant to various Company programs which are generally available to all employees. - (2) The amounts in this column represent the value of life insurance imputed income on premiums paid on behalf of the named executive officers. - (3) The amounts in this column represent the aggregate incremental cost to Ashland with respect to any tax and financial planning services. - (4) Amounts represent \$842,325 in cash severance to Mr. Ganz; \$676,710 in cash severance to Mr. Silverman.
-Mr. Boni received a relocation transfer for \$331,500.
-Dr. Musa received \$5000 reimbursement for executive physical.
+- (1) The amounts represent the matching charitable contributions by Ashland made pursuant to various Company programs which are generally available to all employees. - (2) The amounts in this column represent the aggregate incremental cost to Ashland with respect to any tax and financial planning services.

+Mr. Kalyana received \$33,522 grossed up income for company paid relocation expense and \$13,589 in tax and financial planning services. - (3) Amounts represent reimbursement for executive physical.